 1/4 cup ketchup

 Bring another pot of water to a boil.
 Preheat the oven to 300 degrees.
-In the bottom of a large casserole with a tight-fitting lid, place the peeled onion and meats.
+In the bottom of a large casserole with a tight-fitting lid, place the onion and meats.
 Spread the beans on top.
-In a small bowl, mix together the brown sugar, maple syrup, mustard, black pepper, and ketchup and add this to the beans and pork.
+In a small bowl, mix together the brown sugar, maple syrup (or molasses), mustard, black pepper, cayenne, and ketchup and add this to the beans and pork.
 Pour in just enough boiling water to barely cover the beans, put the lid on and bake.
 (Add a small amount of boiling water if beans seem dry) Cook until the beans are tender but not falling apart, about 5 to 6 hours.

 Remove the casserole from the oven.
 Turn oven up to 350.
-Season the beans with salt.
+Season the beans with salt, if needed.
 Pull the meat from the ribs.
 Discard the bones and excess fat and stir the meat back into the beans.
 With the lid off, return the casserole to the oven and let the beans finish cooking, uncovered and without additional water, until the sauce has thickened and is nicely caramelized on top, about 40 minutes more.